Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 7

-- Glide the opening pick along the bottom edge to loosen up the sticky adhesive.
-It's like giving your device a gentle nudge to let go.
+- Gently slide the opening pick along the bottom edge to break through the adhesive.
+Nice and easy!

 Step 8